limeleaf-collective/website/content/services/consulting.md

 We tailor our services to your specific Rust and Go development needs.

-Recent example: Four-week engagement helping migrate a high-throughput data processing service to Rust and Go.
+Example project: Four-week engagement helping migrate a high-throughput data processing service to Rust and Go.

-- Duration: forty hours
+- Allocation: 40 hours
 - Investment: $6,000
 - Deliverables:
   - Architecture design optimizing Rust for data processing and Go for API services